jordvnkm/FBAppDemo/README.md

 ## Deleting posts and comments
 To delete a post or comment, the user may click on the delete button which triggers a DELETE request to the Graph Api.
+The Post deletion api call uses a DELETE request to {:postId} and the Comment deletion api call uses a DELETE request to {:commentId}

 ![delete_buttons](https://github.com/jordvnkm/FBAppDemo/blob/master/docs/delete_buttons.png)